abdullahkalim21/C-_Basic_Programs/README.md

-# cpp_Basic_Programs
+# C++ Basic Programs
-app.cpp is the main file & contains the source code.
-Every Program is commented so it's up to you which program you want to use.
-So Remove the multi-line comments signs from the program that you want to use
-OR
+Every file has different kinds of small programs and there's a **_Table of Contents_** in each file that will tell you which program is written in the respective file.
-You can copy the program code and run it in your own file (I'll recommend you copy the code to not get into more complications)
+Copy the code and run it in your file/add it to your project.<br/>

-P.S.
+**_P.S._**
-These are the basic programs that I have done in learning C++ language.
+These are the basic programs that I have done while learning C++ language.
 Any future changes & programs that I'll perform will be available here with the source code.